 4. Check Attic Ventilation and Insulation

-A poorly ventilated attic leads to heat buildup in summer and condensation in winter—both of which damage your roof from the inside.
+Make sure your attic actually breathes.
+A poorly ventilated attic traps heat in summer and condensation in winter, and both attack the roof from the inside out.

 Why It Matters